MatteoFerrara/Morphing-Attack-Potential/README.md

 `MAP.py` provides the core functionalities to calculate the MAP metric.

 `ComputeMAP.py` contains a script to compute the MAP metric given the following input parameters:
-- *input_folder_path* - the folder containing a text file for each Face Recognition Systems (FRSs) involved containing the corresponding comparison scores;
+- *input_folder_path* - the folder containing a text file for each Face Recognition Systems (FRSs) evaluated, containing the corresponding comparison scores;
-- *output_folder_path* - the folder path where the MAP metric values will be saved as text files;
+- *output_folder_path* - the folder path where the MAP values will be saved as text files;
-- *frs_info_file_path* - the path of a JSON file containing information about the evaluated FRSs.
+- *frs_info_file_path* - the path of a JSON file containing information about the evaluated FRSs (see **FRS information file format** section below).

 `PaperScores` is a folder containing the scores used to generate the results reported in the MAP paper useful to test the Python scripts.

 # FRS score file text format

-A text file can be loaded by `ComputeMAP.py` as a FRS score file, if it contains for each morphed image as many lines as the number of subjects involved in its generation process (usually two).
-Given a morphed image and one of the involved subject, the corresponding score line must fulfill the following format:
+In order to be loaded by `ComputeMAP.py` as a FRS score file, a text file must contain for each morphed image a number of lines equal to the number of subjects contributing to the generation process (usually two).
+Given a morphed image and one of the contributing subject, the corresponding score line must fulfill the following format:

 *morphID* *subjectID* *score1* *score2* ... *scoreN*